Whole Food Bellies

 Clove and Cranberry Apple Sauce in the Instant Pot

-Remember when I told you to freeze all those cheap cranberries after the Holiday season?
-Well you will be super glad you listened, because now you can quickly and easily whip up a batch of this delightful Clove and Cranberry Apple Sauce.
+Well, you will be super glad you listened because now you can quickly and easily whip up a batch of this delightful Clove and Cranberry Apple Sauce.

-And if you have an Instant Pot you can do it in about 10 minutes from start to finish!
-Don’t worry, if you didn’t buy up the cheap produce, you will still be able to find cranberries in the frozen section at your local store, and they aren’t that expensive.
+Don't worry, if you didn't buy up the cheap produce, you will still be able to find cranberries in the frozen section at your local store for a couple of dollars.

 Clove and Cranberry Apple Sauce in the Instant Pot